Classification of Conditional Measures Along Certain Invariant One-Dimensional Foliations: Introduction

-\begin{restatable}{maintheorem}{introduction} Let $G$ be a second countable group acting on a smooth manifold $M$ by continuous maps and assume that the action is bi-Lipschitz leafwise weakly rigid along a $G$-invariant foliation of $\mathcal F$ of dimension $m$ by $C^r$-submanifolds, $r\geq 1$.
-If $G\acts M$ is ergodic with respect to a $G$-invariant measure $\mu$ then either: \begin{itemize} \item[a)] $\mu$ is weak-atomic along $\mathcal F$ or; \item[b)] the normalized conditional measures $\mu_x$ are just the $m$-dimensional Hausdorff measures on the leaves of $\mathcal F$. \end{itemize} In particular if the foliation is one-dimensional case $a)$ means atomic disintegration. \end{restatable}
+\begin{restatable}{maintheorem}{introduction} Let $f:M\to M$ be a homeomorphism over a compact Riemannian manifold, $\mathcal F$ be a $f$-invariant one dimensional continuous foliation of $M$ by $C^1$-leaves and $\{l_x\}$ a $\mathcal{F}$-arc length system.
+If $f$ is ergodic with respect to a $f$-invariant probability measure $\mu$ then one of the following holds: \begin{itemize} \item[a)] the disintegration of $\mu$ along $\mathcal F$ is atomic. \item[b)] for almost every $x\in M$, the conditional measure on $\mathcal F(x)$ is equivalent to the measure $\lambda_{x}$ defined on simple arcs of $\mathcal F(x)$ by: \item[c)] for almost every $x\in M$, the conditional measure on $\mathcal F(x)$ is supported in a $\sigma$-Cantor subset of $\mathcal F(x)$.
+Equivalently, in the leaf topology this set is perfect and with empty interior. \end{itemize} \end{restatable}

-Theorem \ref{Theorem:introduction} follows as a consequence of a much more general, though more technical result, in which we consider instead of continuous foliations a much weaker structure that we call a Borel lamination, and regular metric systems instead of the bi-Lipschitz condition on the charts.
-Notwithstanding we give the precise definitions latter (see Section \ref{sec:BorelLaminations}) we state the main Theorem below.

-\begin{restatable}{maintheorem}{coro} Let $G$ be a group, with a second-countable topology, acting on $X$ by Borel automorphisms.
-Assume that $G\acts X$ is leafwise weakly rigid with respect to a $G$-invariant Borel lamination $\mathcal F$ of dimension $m$.
-Denote by $\{d_x\}$ the respective Borel metric system on $\mathcal F$ which is $G$-invariant.
-If $\{d_x\}$ is a regular system then, given any $G$-invariant ergodic invariant probability measure $\mu$, for $\mu$-almost every $x\in X$ either \begin{itemize} \item[a)] $\mu$ is weak-atomic along $\mathcal F$ or; \item[b)] $\mu_x$ is the Hausdorff measure $\lambda_x$ induced by $d_x$ on the leaf $\mathcal F(x)$. \end{itemize} In particular if the foliation is one-dimensional case $a)$ means atomic disintegration. \end{restatable}

-In Theorem \ref{theorem:A} above, if $m>2$ it is not at all clear that the case $a)$ could be simplified.
-One should not expect to obtain atomic disintegration for the general setting.
-The work of Lindestrauss and Schmidt \cite{LinSch} is also a good illustration that one might add stronger hypothesis to the dynamics in order to obtain atomic disintegration.

-\begin{question} What are the restrictions to be imposed on the dynamics and/or in the Borel lamination in order to obtain on item $a)$ of Theorem \ref{theorem:A} atomic disintegration? \end{question}

-\begin{question} Can one give interesting examples for which the disintegration can only be an integer Hausdorff measure?
-Notice that we can give examples even in Anosov dynamics where disintegrated measures with non-integer Hausdorff dimension appears.
-For instance, as done in \cite{Va}, consider an Anosov automorphism on $\mathbb T^3$ with three distinct eigenvalues (hence we may consider it as a partially hyperbolic system) and consider a perturbation which is volume preserving and such that the conjugacy $h$ (between these two Anosov systems) preserves the center direction and is h\"older continuous restricted to this center foliation, hence the measure $h_*\operatorname{Vol}$ has disintegration $h_*\lambda_{\mathcal F^c}$ which has dimension greater than zero and smaller than one.
-The idea behind our question is that we, roughly, would like to apply recursively Theorem \ref{theorem:A} (i.e. if item (a) occurs we want to drop the dimension of the conditional measures or obtain atomic disintegration). \end{question}